 Teaching Philosophy

 As a writing teacher, I am dedicated to preparing students for academic, professional, and civic writing lives.
-My experiences in writing classrooms over the past nine years have shaped my understanding of writing instruction as an ecological process.
+My experiences in writing classrooms over the past decade have shaped my understanding of writing instruction as an ecological process.
 My courses challenge students to think of their worlds as rhetorical, to find meaning in their worlds through discourse, to participate in those worlds through writing, and to make their voices part of that composition, not external to it.
 I hope to demonstrate for students that writing and rhetoric are essential tools for translating complex information and data into meaningful stories about our lived experience.
 Practicing these skills mindfully helps us orient ourselves in the world.
 As such, studying rhetoric allows us to become more versatile communicators by developing how we understand and create our stories together.

 Writing, like all forms of communication, is a situated practice.
 As such, I encourage students to focus on directly engaging with particular stakeholders and communities in their work, rather than imagining "the public" in the abstract.
 Communicating effectively often rests on establishing a reciprocal relationship between speaker and audience, and putting the needs of a particular group first helps us to know how to cultivate a conversation in our discourse.
 I encourage students to focus on audience and user experience as they design, make, and write.This translates into the revision process as well, where I ask students to "test" their writing in peer review, similarly to how marketing groups conduct product testing.
 Rather than thinking of revision as "correcting mistakes," peer review allows writers to collect data and home in on how their writing is working in a particular situation.